-2 Section 12 provides that Orders of Limited Relief from Collateral Sanctions issued under 3 Section 10 and Certificates of Restoration of Rights issued under Section 11 do not relieve 4 certain collateral sanctions.
-Section 12(1) provides that sex offender registration requirements 5 cannot be relieved.
-Section 12(2) provides that sanctions related to motor vehicle licensing 6 cannot be relieved.
-In these particular areas, additional methods of relief would be duplicative 7 and perhaps inconsistent with the detailed and elaborate provisions for individual evaluation that 8 now exist.
-Section 12(3) provides that laws prohibiting hiring of persons with criminal records 9 by law enforcement agencies may not be relieved by a Section 10 Order or Section 11 10 Certificate.
+Section 12 provides that Orders of Limited Relief from Collateral Sanctions issued under Section 10 and Certificates of Restoration of Rights issued under Section 11 do not relieve certain collateral sanctions.
+Section 12(1) provides that sex offender registration requirements cannot be relieved.
+Section 12(2) provides that sanctions related to motor vehicle licensing cannot be relieved.
+In these particular areas, additional methods of relief would be duplicative and perhaps inconsistent with the detailed and elaborate provisions for individual evaluation that now exist.
+Section 12(3) provides that laws prohibiting hiring of persons with criminal records by law enforcement agencies may not be relieved by a Section 10 Order or Section 11 Certificate.
 However, that some states exclude persons with convictions from law enforcementrelated employment does not mean they must or always do.
-Nothing in this Section prohibits 11 12 states from permitting law enforcement agencies to consider hiring individuals with criminal 13 records.
-14 15 Although not specifically mentioned in this section, if the state constitution imposes
+Nothing in this Section prohibits states from permitting law enforcement agencies to consider hiring individuals with criminal records.

-16 collateral consequences that the legislature has no power to remove, no relief granted under this 17 Act purports to cover them.
+Although not specifically mentioned in this section, if the state constitution imposes collateral consequences that the legislature has no power to remove, no relief granted under this Act purports to cover them.

-19 SECTION 13.
-ISSUANCE, MODIFICATION, AND REVOCATION OF ORDER

-20 OF LIMITED RELIEF AND CERTIFICATE OF RESTORATION OF RIGHTS.
+SECTION 13.
+ISSUANCE, MODIFICATION, AND REVOCATION OF ORDER OF LIMITED RELIEF AND CERTIFICATE OF RESTORATION OF RIGHTS.

-(a) When a petition is filed under Section 10 or 11, including a petition for enlargement of an existing order of limited relief or certificate of restoration of rights, the [designated board state, the [Office of the Attorney General of this state or an appropriate prosecuting office in this state].
-The court may issue an order and the [designated board or agency] may issue an order or
+(a) When a petition is filed under Section 10 or 11, including a petition for enlargement of an existing order of limited relief or certificate of restoration of rights, the [designated board or agency] shall notify the office that prosecuted the offense giving rise to the collateral consequence from which relief is sought and, if the conviction was not obtained in a court of this state, the [Office of the Attorney General of this state or an appropriate prosecuting office in this state].
+The court may issue an order and the [designated board or agency] may issue an order or certificate subject to restriction, condition, or additional requirement.
+When issuing, denying, modifying, or revoking an order or certificate, the [designated board or agency] may impose conditions for reapplication.